chun-yuan/Brain-MRI-Axial-T1-Image-SRCNN-/README.md

 # Brain MRI Axial T1 Image SRCNN
 Using Three Layers SRCNN (Proposed by Chao Dong at all) to Brain MRI Axial T1 Image.
 I programmed with Python tensorflow.
 Training the model in Google colab.
+Reference github project "tegg89/SRCNN-Tensorflow" and do some improvement.

 # How to use the code?
 1. First, you need to execute utils.py, model.py and main.py code.